 At the time they were developed, Big Deals were useful to libraries, allowing them to offer more content for a set cost, as opposed to a more limited content offering and no control over annual cost increases.

-As libraries have continued to face flat budgets and funding cuts, the Big Deal has become less sustainable.
-When forced to cut materials budgets, journals in Big Deals have been untouchable due to their mulit-year agreements, thus causing libraries to make cuts among those journals not covered by Big Deals or from other resources, such as books.
-Leaving Big Deals allows libraries to regain control of substantial portions of their materials budgets and to strategically reallocate limited funding.
+As libraries have continued to face flat budgets and funding cuts--the University Libraries has not received a materials budget increase for nearly a decade--the Big Deal has become less sustainable.
+When required to cut materials budgets, journals in Big Deals have been untouchable due to their multi-year agreements, thus causing libraries to make cuts among those journals not covered by Big Deals or from other resources, such as books.
+Leaving Big Deals allows libraries to regain control of their remaining materials budgets and to strategically reallocate limited funding.